-But meanwhile, people here in the UK rarely suffer “hypoglycaemia” as a condition, at least not yet.
-Although, this trend is increasing.
+But meanwhile, unlike the USA people here in the UK rarely suffer “hypoglycaemia” as a condition though this trend is increasing.
 Nor do we yet suffer systemic yeast/candida infections, as people do in the USA.
 The culturally bound health anxieties differ across the continents.

 This social role was soon replaced by the “dope fiend” but that didn’t stop epileptics being relegated to special schools and mental hospitals to keep the rest of us safe from their strangeness.

 That prejudice is much less these days, but cultural beliefs and understandings take a long time to change.

 So for me, the question is, “does hypnosis cause epilepsy?”
 The answer is, of course, yes.

 Some individuals will only convulse in a certain state, like agitation, or sleep, whilst others just convulse regardless of their “state.”

 But does hypnosis cause epilepsy.
 Well, no, of course, it doesn’t, but it might be a trigger.
 Unlikely, but it is possible.
 A meteorite might crash through the roof and kill you too.
 Possible, but unlikely.

 The real issue is not so much, “will my work with this client cause them to have a seizure?” but rather, “if they should have a seizure, what am I going to do?”
 It all comes down to standard risk assessment and protocols.
 I just have to add that if you really think you are going to cause a seizure in your client then might I suggest you seriously rethink what you are doing?